Corona Borealis is a small but recognizable constellation in the northern sky. Its name means “the northern crown” in

 Corona Borealis lies between the constellations Boötes and Hercules and represents the crown of Ariadne, daughter of King Minos in Greek mythology, who helped the hero Theseus kill the Minotaur and find his way out of the labyrinth in which the creature lived.
 In Celtic mythology, Corona Borealis is known as Caer Arianrhod, or the Castle of Arianrhod, the place where the mythical Lady Arianrhod lived.

 Corona Borealis contains the famous Blaze Star (T Coronae Borealis), a recurrent nova, and the Fade-Out Star (R Coronae Borealis), but does not have any bright deep sky objects.
-The Corona Borealis Galaxy Cluster (Abell 2065) does not contain any stars brighter than 16th magnitude.
+The Corona Borealis Galaxy Cluster (Abell 2065) does not contain any galaxies brighter than 16th magnitude.

 Corona Borealis is the 73rd constellation in size, occupying an area of 179 square degrees.
 It lies in the third quadrant of the northern hemisphere (NQ3) and can be seen at latitudes between +90° and -50°.
 The neighboring constellations are Boötes, Hercules, and Serpens Caput.